On an asymptotic characterisation of Griffiths semipositivity: Introduction

 For the remainder of this paper, unless specified otherwise, an integral over a coordinate chart is understood to be an integral with the Euclidean volume form, similar to \eqref{eq:l2extensionproperty}.

-\begin{remark} Actually, the definition given in \cite{Deng3} is slightly different from Definition \ref{def:main} in that it did involve consider smaller open subsets.
-Nonetheless, we find this definition easier to work with.
-It is possible that our results can be generalised to the definition in \cite{Deng3}. \end{remark}
+\begin{remark} The definition given in \cite{Deng3} differs slightly from Definition \ref{def:main} in two (minor) aspects.
+Firstly, the definition in \cite{Deng3} is for general Finsler metrics.
+Secondly, the controlled extension property in our definition requires control over the extension (to a set $\Omega$) on a smaller set $\Omega'$. \end{remark}

-In \cite{Deng3}, it was proved that multiple coarse $L^2$-extension implies Griffiths semipositivity.
+We recall that a singular Hermitian metric $h$ is said to be Griffiths-semipositively curved if whenever $u$ is a local holomorphic section of $E^*$, the function $\vert u \vert^2_{h^*}$ is a plurisubharmonic (psh) function \cite{Rauf}.
+(It turns out that this definition is equivalent to $\ln \vert u \vert^2_{h^*}$ being psh.)
+In \cite{Deng1} (Theorem 6.4), it was proved that multiple coarse $L^2$-extension implies Griffiths semipositivity.
+Since the proof is local, it is easily seen to apply even to our definition.
 A question was raised as to whether it completely characterises Griffiths semipositivity.
-We answer that question in the affirmative:
+We answer that question in the affirmative.
+Slightly more strongly: